PipedreamHQ/pipedream/docs/docs/workflows/events/README.md

 | `workflow_id`      |                                  The workflow ID                                   |

 You may notice other properties in `context`.
 These are used internally by Pipedream, and are subject to change.

-## Event observability

-Pipedream provides observability for the event that triggered your workflow, including into the trigger event and step-level workflow execution.
-Just [select an event from the inspector](/workflows/events/inspect/) to view its contents.

 <Footer />